-There are two components to the housing requirement identified.
+There are two components to the housing requirement identified in the plan.
 The first is the quantum of housing required to meet South Staffordshire's growth requirements and the second is the additional housing that is required to contribute towards meeting the unmet needs arising from Birmingham and the Black Country.
 We comment on these matters below.